 Employability and enterprise are embedded in the curriculum.
-You will study designated work-based learning modules in each year, offering the experience of cross-disciplinary teamwork on enterprise projects.
+In addition to the industry facing projects and games jams mentioned above, you will study designated work-based learning modules in each year, which are shared with the BSc Computer Game Development, offering the experience of cross-disciplinary team work on enterprise projects.
 Work experience is offered in the first and second year of study.
 Your final year focuses on self-promotion and further development of employability skills, creating an online presence and making networking contacts with potential employers significantly working with the Westminster Enterprise Network.

-In your first year (level 4), you will take four core modules that are designed to help you develop the core skills you will need as you progress through the course, and then in the workplace.
+In your first year (level 4), you will take three core modules that are designed to help you develop the core skills you will need as you progress through the course, and then in the workplace.
 These skills are grouped under three themes: understanding and critiquing briefs; developing your creative voice and technical skills; and demonstrating you can work in multidisciplinary teams.

-At Level 5 (your second year), the Collaborative Practice module gives you the opportunity to work in multi-disciplinary teams on live industry briefs and/or competitions.
-This will give you an understanding of how games artists work alongside others in industry.
+You will also take the Digital Arts module, to start your employability journey by creating a website to showcase your work.
+In Game Enterprise, you will work with students on our sister course, the BSc Computer Games Development, in multi-disciplinary teams.
+This will introduce you to the 'game development pipeline' giving you an understanding of how games artists work alongside others in industry.
+This module is industry-facing and you will work on live projects and have industry mentors assigned to you, to help you develop your employability further.